Cockatiel heart wings: Why is my bird making them?

 When a bird ruffles his feathers, this can signal various things such as preening, being cold, or simply taking a break.
 If you see that your bird’s feathers are sticking out and he is fanning his tail while also holding out his wings, this generally indicates aggression.

-Despite the fact that dogs are typically pictured with wagging tails, pet birds may communicate a great deal with theirs.
+Despite the fact that it’s typically dogs pictured with wagging tails, pet birds may communicate a great deal with theirs also.
 The majority of tail flipping and wagging is an indication of joy, while tail fanning is a sign of aggression.
 If your bird’s tail is flapping back and forth, he might be out of breath.

 This might be one of the first things you notice your bird doing.
 He will lift up one leg and wing, then put it down and do the same with the other leg and wing.
 This little jig indicates that your bird is in excellent condition.